BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_3_Creating_a_Raw_Transaction_with_Named_Arguments.md

    3. include_watchonly
    4. avoid_reuse

-The following shows a traditional, unintuitive usage of `getbalance` using the minimum confirmation argument:
+The following shows a traditional, unintuitive usage of `getbalance` using the minimum confirmation argument to only show the balance for transactions with at least one confirmation:
 ```
 $ bitcoin-cli getbalance "*" 1
 ```